filecoin-project/lily/docs/deployment_ops_guide.md

 #### Configuring your environment for Kubernetes

-Also sometimes appears as the following deployment error: "Error: Kubernetes cluster unreachable: context "<name>" does not exist".
+Also sometimes appears as the following deployment error: `Error: Kubernetes cluster unreachable: context "<name>" does not exist`.

 > _Background: When deploying to Kubernetes (using `helm` or `kubectl`) a `kube-context` is required to indicate which cluster the current operation should be applied to.
 If `kube-context` is not provided, the `default` context is assumed and generally works fine.
 But if a custom context is provided and has not been configured in your local environment yet, you may get the error `context "<name>" does not exist`._